andrianarivo/anilist-clone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Anilist for the GraphQL server.
+I would like to thank Figma and the original designer for the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>